 401(k) Rollover in Weldon Spring,MO

-Typically, you have four options to consider when considering a 401(k) rollover.
+Generally speaking, you have four options to consider when considering a 401(k) rollover.

-If the benefits with your previous 401(k) included company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
-The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if your personal needs dictate that 401(k) rollover or keeping your funds in your previous plan is best for you.
+If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
+The 401(k) plan with your new employer may not contain all the benefits of your previous one.
+An experienced financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA